slowy07/clifter_highway/documentation/install.md

 ## Prerequisites

-the grapich require the installation of pygame, which itself has dependencies that must be install manually
+the graphic of this project require the installation of pygame, which itself has dependencies that must be install manually

 **ubuntu**
 ```